-Ab is willfully ignorant to many aspects of race realism, cultural marxism and the JQ, and seems eager to keep material on these topics from becoming commonplace on his site.
-This may mislead a n00b deprogrammer into a false sense of awareness regarding not only who is largely responsible for the maintenance of the lie system, but why they are doing it, and what they ultimately hope to accomplish
+Ab is reticent to discuss many aspects of race realism and cultural marxism.
+This may mislead a n00b deprogrammer into a false sense of awareness regarding not only who is largely responsible for the maintenance of the lie system, but why they are doing it, and what they ultimately hope to accomplish.

-The site tends to focus significantly more on lower-order hoaxes than the more important hoaxes; and in the case of the heliocentrism hoax, Ab has heavily promoted the obfuscationists (i.e. the Flat Earth proponents on YouTube) and was conspicuously the first person to interview Mark Sargent of ‘Flat Earth Clues’ infamy.
+In 2015 and 2016, Ab heavily promoted the Flat Earth meme.
+Ab was conspicuously the very first person to ever interview Mark Sargent of ‘Flat Earth Clues’ infamy.
 Will he be as generous in promoting the superior Bon Earth model?
 Only time will tell.

 JLB’s interactions with Fakeologist